RyN21/scrolls/README.md

 ### Features

-* Currently working to add the gem Devise to validate emails and passwords
+* One of the main learning points for this project is working to add the gem Devise to validate emails and passwords

 * Users will have to create an account / profile and log in
 * Users can follow other User